guad-isa-santos/Release-of-microplastics-and-metals-from-antifouling-paint-/README.md

 # General Information
 This release contains the data used in the publication titled: "Release of microplastics and metals from antifouling paint during weathering in simulated cold climates".
-The dataset contains raw data files, original image files, and excel files for the analysis undertaken in the paper.
+The dataset contains raw data files and processed data files for the analysis undertaken in the paper.
 Title of Dataset: Detection of unlabeled nanoplastics using enhanced dark field hyperspectral microscopy

 Author Information